rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 ![Mimas screenshot](mimas.png)

 [Mimas] is a WIP voxel engine and game, inspired by Minetest and Minecraft.
-It's been in development since almost 2 years, and has recently seen a public prototype release 0.4.0.
+It's been in development for almost 2 years and has recently seen a public prototype release 0.4.0.

-Several of the features that have already been implemented as of Oct 1st:
+Several of the urrent features:

-- Procedural map generation with hilly landscape, trees, flowers, water and caves
+- Procedural map generation with hilly landscape, trees, flowers, water, and caves
 - Map manipulation (removal/addition of blocks)
 - Crafting
 - Chests